AWin23/NASA-Project/README.md

 # NASA-Launch-Database

+SUMMARY:
 Full stack NASA space launch application that not only stores historical SpaceX launches but allows user to submit simulated launches using inputed data.

++ Allows user to submit or abort a simulated launch
++ See the date of when an ongoing launch was scheduled
++ View historical SpaceX launches
++ Stores aborted simulated lauches in the History section
++ Takes in real-life NASA data to determine habitable planets

 Create README.md